SDMNNY/saad-readme-generator/README.md

 In order to install this application and use it, you would need to install inquirer.

-To do so, you would have to run the following after you clone the files down.
+To do so, you would have to run the following after you clone the files down using SSH Keys.

 ```
 Enter: npm i

 ```

-This will install inquirer and you will be well on your way to generating a professional readme.
+This will install inquirer and you will be be able to generate a professional readme.

 ## Usage

-In order to run the application, you would need to run the following in your terminal.
+In order to run the application, you would need to run the following in your terminal/bash.

 ```
-node index
+Enter: node index

 ```

-You will then be prompted with several questions to help you generate your professional readme.
+You will then be prompted with questions to help you generate your professional readme.

-### Please see the gif below!
+### Please see the gif below

 ![Gif of me demonstrating how to use this program on terminal](assets/readme.gif )